 - We fixed an issue from recent builds where the first time you manually selected the date in Date & Time Settings, it would revert to Jan 1st.

-- We’re updating the image size limit for clipboard history (WIN + V) from 1MB to 4MB to accommodate the potential size of full screen screenshots taken on a high-DPI devices.
+- We’re updating the image size limit for clipboard history (WIN + V) from 1MB to 4MB to accommodate the potential size of full-screen screenshots taken on high-DPI devices.

 - We fixed a recent issue that could result in some flakey network connectivity (including networks stuck “identifying”, and stale network flyout connectivity state).
 Note, there are a variety of factors that may impact your networking experience, so if you continue to experience flakiness after upgrading to this build, please log feedback.

-- Thanks everyone who tried out and shared feedback about the performance visualizations we added to the game bar with Build 17692.
-We’re taking them offline for now to re-evaluate the best possible approach going forward and work on giving you a great gaming experience on your PC.
+- Thanks to everyone who tried out and shared feedback about the performance visualizations we added to the game bar with Build 17692.
+We’re taking them offline, for now, to re-evaluate the best possible approach going forward and work on giving you a great gaming experience on your PC.

 - We fixed an issue in Narrator so when toggling a checkbox with a braille display and Narrator, the displayed state is now updated and the control information is maintained on the display.

 - When you use the Ease of Access Make Text bigger setting, you might see text clipping issues, or find that text is not increasing in size everywhere.